 Can an insurer cancel my homeowners insurance if I get a restricted breed?

-Unfortunately, insurance companies aren’t required to insure everyone.
+Insurance companies aren’t required to insure everyone.
 They could cancel your homeowners insurance policy if you have a restricted breed from the homeowners insurance dog list.
 If you receive a notice from your insurer that your policy will be canceled, you could get an exception by showing your pet is a guide dog or has Canine Good Citizen certification.
 Otherwise, you’ll need to look for a new insurance company.